Paige Patterson: Career

 Patterson started preaching while still in his teens.
 He held several pastorates before becoming president of the Criswell Center for Biblical Studies (now Criswell College) in Dallas, Texas, a position from which he was eventually fired.
+In 1967, Patterson and Houston politician Paul Pressler met in New Orleans, Louisiana and expressed a desire to make the then-largely moderate Southern Baptist Convention more conservative-minded.
 Patterson formed a strong connection with W.A.
 Criswell of the First Baptist Church of Dallas while in this position.
-After 17 years he became president of the Southeastern Baptist Theological Seminary in Wake Forest, North Carolina (1992–2003).
+After 17 years as head of what is now Criswell College, he became president of the Southeastern Baptist Theological Seminary in Wake Forest, North Carolina (1992–2003).
 Patterson was elected president of the Southern Baptist Convention (SBC) in both 1998 and 1999.
 He has lectured and preached extensively and authored and edited many books and journals.
 In 2003, he became the 8th president of Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 He was removed as president in May 2018 over his past advice to women concerning marital abuse and rape, then stripped of his positions of emeritus president and theologian-in-residence for his handling of several rape investigations.
 He served on the board of trustees of Cedarville University until he resigned on May 31, 2018.